top of page

 2. Winter Animal Collage

-Use scraps of paper, fabric, or organic materials to make a collage of a favorite winter animal.
+Use scraps of paper, fabric, or natural materials to make a collage of a favorite winter animal — a fox, an owl, a polar bear.

 3. Wintery Crayon Rubbings

-Place paper over textured surfaces like leaves or bark and rub with crayons to reveal icy patterns.
+Place paper over textured surfaces like leaves, bark, or a coin.
+Rub with the side of a crayon to reveal the pattern underneath.

 4. Paper Plate Snowman

-Turn paper plates into snowmen using paint, buttons, and markers for faces and accessories.
+Turn paper plates into snowmen with paint, buttons, and marker details.
+A simple craft activity that works well for younger kids.

 5. Storybook Illustration

-Pick a favorite winter story and illustrate a scene or character using crayons or colored pencils.
+Pick a favorite winter story and illustrate a scene or character from it.
+Crayons, colored pencils, or watercolor all work well.

 6. Abstract Winter Landscapes

-Encourage kids to use shapes and colors to create their own winter scenes without worrying about realism.
+Encourage kids to use shapes and colors to build their own winter scenes, without worrying about realism.
+This one tends to produce genuinely interesting kids' artwork.

 7. Nature Prints